New Brunswick joint health and safety committee (JHSC) training providers:

 - Notify WorkSafeNB of any contact information changes.

-- Provide a quarterly report to WorkSafeNB of the following for each participant that completed training:
+- Provide a quarterly report to WorkSafeNB of the following for each workshop conducted:

 - Language trained